jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 ```
  % cd $TOPDIR/sim/build
  % ../tut4_verilog/sort/sort-sim --impl rtl-struct --stats --translate --dump-vcd
- % vcd2saif -input sort-rtl-struct-random.vcd -output sort-rtl-struct-random.saif
+ % vcd2saif -input sort-rtl-struct-random.verilator1.vcd -output sort-rtl-struct-random.saif
 ```

-Take a moment to open up the translated Verilog which should be in a file named `SortUnitStructRTL_8bit.v`.
+Take a moment to open up the translated Verilog which should be in a file named `SortUnitFlatRTL__nbits_8__pickled.v`.
 You might ask, "Why do we need to use PyMTL3 to translate the Verilog if we already have the Verilog?"
 PyMTL3 will take care of preprocessing all of your Verilog RTL code to ensure it is in a single Verilog file.
 This greatly simplifies getting your design